alexey-v-paramonov/sc_website/content/en/docs/radio/description.md

 date: 2024-08-23T11:39:41+03:00
 weight: 10
 summary: "Internet radio delivers continuous audio streams over the Internet - offering global, interactive, and cost-effective broadcasting with limited playback control - differing from on-demand services like Spotify, and evolving through AI, niche content, and enhanced listener engagement."
+seo_title: "What is Internet Radio?
+How It Works, Benefits, and Comparison"
+description: "Understand what Internet radio is, how it operates, its advantages over FM and on-demand streaming, and why it’s a powerful tool for broadcasters and listeners worldwide."
 ---

 # Internet Radio Explained